+2. Faculty:

-- 2. Faculty: - a.
-The program director must be a member of the AHNS and be certified by the ABS, ABO or ABPS, or possess equivalent qualifications. - b.
+- a.
+The program director must be certified by the ABS, ABO or ABPS, or possess equivalent qualifications. - b.
 The program director shall have administrative responsibility for the head and neck endocrine surgery teaching program and should possess the skills of administrator, clinician, teacher and researcher.
 The program director must contribute sufficient time to the program to assure adequate leadership and must meet the criteria as listed below in IVB2.c regarding experience. - c.
-The program director must be "experienced" in head and neck endocrine surgery and must possess qualifications to insure proper instruction and supervision of trainees.
-It is advised that at least two total surgical faculty members with expertise and experience in head and neck endocrine surgery should be committed to the program.
+The program director and , at a minimum, one other teaching staff must be "experienced" in head and neck endocrine surgery and must possess qualifications to insure proper instruction and supervision of trainees.
+At least these two faculty members with expertise and experience in head and neck endocrine surgery must be committed to the program.
 "Experience" is defined as five years of clinical head and neck endocrine surgery practice, including a minimum of 75 new head and neck endocrine patients per year (375 patients over five years).
 For those practitioners who have a less intensive volume, this can be simply calculated as number of patients seen per year over a time-period.
 An equivalent would therefore be a minimum of 50 head and neck endocrine patients per year over 7 years of practice.
-It is encouraged that at least two faculty members must maintain a clinical patient volume as defined above. - d.
-The program director must demonstrate an interest in teaching and must engage in scholarly pursuits.
-Evidence of a track record in education and mentorship and participation in regional and national scientific societies, presentation and publication of scientific studies and/or active participation in research as it pertains to head and neck oncology is required.

-- e.
-The faculty should have a direct teaching responsibility for fellows in both the ambulatory and surgical setting.
+- At least two faculty members must maintain a clinical patient volume as defined above. - d.
+The program director and the faculty must demonstrate interest in teaching and must engage in scholarly pursuits, including advancement of their own continued education, participation in regional and national scientific societies, presentation and publication of scientific studies and/or active participation in research as it pertains to head and neck oncology. - e.
+The faculty should have a direct teaching responsibility to fellows in both the ambulatory and surgical setting.
 The utilization of fellows exclusively for expansion of clinical practice potential or residency training is strictly prohibited. - f.
-Head and neck endocrine surgery faculty preceptors should be active or senior members of the American Head and Neck Society.
-Other interdisciplinary faculty should be active members of similar subspecialty societies, such as American Thyroid Association (endocrinologists), diagnostic imaging societies supporting ultrasound diagnostic imaging specialists, and nuclear medicine societies. - 3.
-Program resources: - a.
+Head and neck endocrine surgery faculty preceptors should be active or senior members of the American Head and Neck Society or American Association of Endocrine Surgeons.
+Other interdisciplinary faculty should be active members of similar subspecialty societies, such as American Thyroid Association (endocrinologists), diagnostic imaging societies supporting ultrasound diagnostic imaging specialists, and nuclear medicine societies.

+3. Program resources:

+- a.
 Training programs must provide an intellectual environment for acquiring the knowledge, skills, clinical judgment and attitudes that are essential to the practice of the subspecialty of head and neck endocrine surgery.
-These objectives can only be achieved when the program leadership, supporting staff and faculty and the sponsoring institution are fully committed to the educational program and when appropriate resources and facilities are available.
+The objectives can only be achieved when the program leadership, supporting staff and faculty and the sponsoring institution are fully committed to the educational program and when appropriate resources and facilities are available.
 Service commitments must not compromise the achievement of educational goals and objectives.
 Institutional policies must ensure that adequate resources are committed to the training program and assure cooperation and participation of all involved disciplines. - b.
 State-of-the-art facilities to accomplish the educational objectives and research objectives of the program, such as advanced pathology services, informatics, resources for medical imaging, and nutritional support services, must be available.
 The trainee must have access to pathologists, cytologists, ultrasonographers, oncologists, radiologists and basic scientists (when such research fellowship is applicable) with recognized expertise in head and neck endocrine surgery and related specialties. - c.
 Sufficient clinical material must be available to assure exposure to the broad range of conditions and problems associated with the management of head and neck endocrine surgery.